openworm/owmeta/README.md

 libopenworm
 ===========

-Unified data access library for the OpenWorm project
+Unified data access library for data about the c. elegans anatomy and model for the OpenWorm project

 Basic Usage
 ------------